Linlithgow railway station: History

 Linlithgow station was opened by the Edinburgh and Glasgow Railway on 21 February 1842.
 It once featured an east-facing bay platform and a small goods yard, where the carpark is today.
-The station also had a railway hotel; The Star and Garter Hotel which was involved in a devastating fire in October 2010.
+The station also had a railway hotel, the Star and Garter, which was involved in a devastating fire in October 2010.

 Photographs of the station taken in 1845 are believed to be the oldest photographic images of a railway subject anywhere in the world.